-- 1. Prioritize resource allocation and infrastructure projects to "Hot Zones" within Council Districts - 2.
-Engage private employers and the business community in workforce development and job placement; develop an employment pipeline for Stockton residents to Stockton employers - 3.
-Achieve full staffing for positions funded through Measure A
+- 1. Develop business incentives and tools for underserved neighborhoods. - 2.
+Work with education partners to improve quality of life, increase literacy, fund college scholarships and develop the workforce. - Engage private employers and the business community in workforce development and job placement and develop an employment pipeline for Stockton residents to Stockton employers.